 A variety of Spyder Stinger drill bits.

-Choosing the right drill bit size for your pilot hole isn’t complicated, but it is particularly important.
-A pilot hole that is too small will run the risk of splitting the wood, exactly what you want to avoid.
-And one that is too large will not allow the screw threads to grip the wood.
+Choosing the right drill bit size for your pilot hole isn’t complicated, but it’s particularly important.
+A pilot hole that’s too small will run the risk of splitting the wood — exactly what you want to avoid.
+And one that’s too large won’t allow the screw threads to grip the wood.
 Here are some guidelines to help you choose the proper drill bit size:

-• For nails, use a bit that is slightly thinner than the diameter of the nail’s shank
+• For nails, use a bit that's slightly thinner than the diameter of the nail’s shank.

-When deciding on a bit or bit set, it’s good to know the chuck size (1/4, 3/8, ½ inch) of your drill to ensure a proper fit for bit shank.
+When deciding on a bit or bit set, it’s good to know the chuck size of your drill — 1/4, 3/8 or 1/2 inch, for example — to ensure a proper fit for bit shank.

 Wood Screw Pilot Hole Sizes